richwarner/cairo-erc20/README.md

 #### `request_whitelist()`

-This function will set in the mapping (which needs to be implemented using the `@storage_var` decorator) value of 1 for any address that requests whitelisting
+This function will set in the mapping (which needs to be implemented using the `@storage_var` decorator) value of 1 for any address that requests whitelisting.

 #### `check_whitelist()`

-This function will check whether provided address has been whitelisted and will return:
+This function will check whether the provided address has been whitelisted and will return:

 - 1 if the caller has been whitelisted
 - 0 if the caller has not been whitelisted